mmagnus/geekbook/README.md

 # History

+- 170707 Add DataTables for the Index (Home)
+- 170707 Add `geekbooksync.py`
 - 170705 geekbook 2.0 **flask-based geekbook**
 - 170420 include_file.
 Open a given file and include the content of it.